This topic describes how to migrate data between PolarDB for MySQL clusters by using Data Transmission Service (DTS).

 Note If you use the object name mapping feature to rename an object, other objects that are dependent on the object may fail to be migrated.

 - To rename an object that you want to migrate to the destination instance, right-click the object in the Selected Objects section.
+For more information, see Map the name of a single object.

 - To rename multiple objects at a time, click in the upper-right corner of the Selected Objects section.
+For more information, see Map multiple object names at a time.

 You can specify WHERE conditions to filter data.
 For more information, see Use SQL conditions to filter data.